 enjoying animated conversation with a man of her own age.
 He could hardly avoid

-noticing her vivacious looks, elegant legs and impressive figure all set off by an
+noticing her vivacious looks, elegant legs and impressive figure all set off by an outfit

-has everything’ he said to himself – ‘money, looks, probably dozens of boyfriends and all the rest’.
+he said to himself – ‘money, looks, probably dozens of boyfriends and all the rest’.
 He

 caught the words of a Beatles song in the background…’ ….I’ve got to admit its

 getting better…’ ‘Oh yeah, yeah’ he thought, with heavy irony.

-Having come to the end of his coffee he was contemplating whether to make the
+Having come to the end of his coffee he was contemplating whether to make the effort

-sat back down after hugging him farewell and then her gaze appeared to turn towards him and a
+down after hugging him farewell and then her gaze appeared to turn towards him and a

 warm smile spread across her face.
 He glanced behind him in classic fashion checking

 the smile was directed at him.
 She unwound her elegant legs to stand and he assumed

 she was leaving but no – she picked up her cup and walked directly towards him.

 ‘Do you mind if I join you?’